-Keeping blood sugar levels within a normal range is important for staying healthy1
+Keeping blood sugar levels within a normal range is important to staying healthy1

-Prolonged periods of too high levels of glucose in the blood (hyperglycaemia) can cause damage to many tissues in the body, leading to the development of disabling and life-threatening health complications.
-Complications of hyperglycemia can be prevented or delayed by maintaining blood glucose, levels as close to normal as possible.
+Prolonged periods with excessive glucose levels in the blood (hyperglycaemia) can cause damage to many tissues in the body, leading to the development of disabling and life-threatening health complications.
+Hyperglycemia complications can be prevented or delayed by maintaining blood glucose levels as close to normal as possible.

 Millions of people worldwide struggle with poor control of their blood sugar levels2

-Not being able to control the level of blood glucose in the circulation, is a hallmark of people with diabetes.
-People with diabetes suffer from hyperglycemia either because they are not producing enough insulin (Type 1), or because the body does not respond properly to insulin (Type 2).
+An inability to control the level of glucose in the blood stream is a hallmark of people with diabetes.
+People with diabetes suffer from hyperglycemia either because they are not producing enough insulin (type 1), or because the body does not respond properly to insulin (type 2).
 Diabetes has now become a global epidemic for which WHO has called for action.

-Apart from people with diabetes, a growing number of non-diabetic people have an impaired ability to regulate blood glucose levels which put them in increased risk of developing type 2 diabetes.
+Apart from people with diabetes, a growing number of non-diabetic people have an impaired ability to regulate blood glucose levels, putting them at increased risk of developing type 2 diabetes.

 - >400 million people with diabetes globally suffer from hyperglycemia

-- >300 million people globally, are challenged with raised blood glucose levels (not high enough for a diagnosis of diabetes), a condition referred to as pre-diabetes.
+- >300 million people globally are challenged by elevated blood glucose levels (not high enough for a diabetes diagnosis), a condition referred to as pre-diabetes.

 People with diabetes or pre-diabetes are less able to control their blood glucose levels, have higher fasting glucose levels and typically experience longer periods of elevated blood glucose levels after meals.